lukebernier/API-Integration/README.md

 Input:

-Output: daily_backup_mm-dd-yyyy.xlsx
+Output: test_global.xlsx
-        ripple_import_mm-dd-yyyy-hh:mm.xlsx
+        test_study.xlsx
+        test_mm-dd-yyyy-hh-mm_global.xlsx
+        test_mm-dd-yyyy-hh-mm_study.xlsx

 Change Log:
+        Version 0.0.2:
+                - Uploaded REDCapCentral_Ripple_Integration_Upload.js (This file integrates RCC and Ripple)

         Version 0.0.1:

                 - Added README.md

                 - Uploaded writeToFile.js (This file contains the basics of how we will need to create .xlsx files for Ripple import)

                 - Uploaded testREDCapCentral.js (This is a proof of concept for exporting data from REDCap Central)